jina-ai/jina/README.md

 Get the vibe?
 Now we are talking!
 Let's learn more about the basic concepts and features in Jina.

 #### Document
 <a href="https://mybinder.org/v2/gh/jina-ai/jupyter-notebooks/main?filepath=basic-construct-document.ipynb"><img align="right" src="https://github.com/jina-ai/jina/blob/master/.github/badges/run-badge.svg?raw=true"/></a>

 `Document` is [Jina's primitive data type](https://hanxiao.io/2020/11/22/Primitive-Data-Types-in-Neural-Search-System/#primitive-types).
 It can contain text, image, array, embedding, URI, and accompanied by rich meta information.
-It can be recurred both vertically and horizontally to have nested documents and matched documents.
 To construct a Document, one can use:

 ```python
 import numpy